 It is also advisable to schedule an on-site appointment at least for the building inspection or the inspection of the existing system.
 Experts who specialise in acceptance reports and construction supervision can provide support here.

 A very important, but often ignored point is the yield forecast.
 The contents are not only decisive for the profitability calculation of a photovoltaic system, but should also form the basis for the pricing of an investment.

 After all, the electricity yield determines the income.
 Far too often, even experienced investors rely on the providers’ forecasts without checking them thoroughly.
 Before making any investment decision, an independent forecast or an expert opinion to assess the yield should provide certainty.

-An examination of the technical details of a photovoltaic system should cover the following components:
+An inspection of the technical details of a photovoltaic plant should cover the following components:

-- Examination or project planning (especially for new plants).
+- Inspection of project planning for new plants

-- Evaluation of the system components and the system design
+- Evaluation of the plant components and design

 - Performance check (for existing plants)

 Unfortunately, legal texts, regulations, but also the contracts for lease, purchase or construction, direct marketing, operation, etc. are often difficult to understand for many new investors.
 They can be so lengthy that a self-examination is complicated and time-consuming.